 Reading about interrelationships can be confusing for our audience, which ranges from top-tier C-level executives to community members who scarcely speak English, if at all.
 What makes data visualisation so advantageous for Third i is its ability to clearly and concisely present ‘interrelationships.’
 Complex scenarios are explained through ‘interrelationships.’

 While working in community development, I noted that often different stakeholder groups wanted the same thing, but were at a stalemate simply because they were unable to communicate their perspectives in a manner that made sense to the others.
-Unfortunately, as conflict is occurring in a community setting, empathy goes out the window.
+Unfortunately, as the conflict is occurring in a community setting, empathy goes out the window.
 Hence, I identified that if we could aid that communication through data visualisation, then empathy, mutual understanding, and collaboration would not be far off.

 Individuals around the world have lost their livelihoods due to the coronavirus pandemic.
 How will this affect our ability to make progress in reaching sustainable development goals?

-From what I’ve witnessed, the global consciousness seems to be awakening faster now than prior to the pandemic.
+From what I’ve witnessed, the global consciousness seems to be awakening faster now than before the pandemic.
 That said, I say this from a place of privilege.
 So, when talking globally about what will it take to reach the SDGs, unfortunately, many, many people are doing it really tough and their livelihoods have been severely affected.
 However, I don’t think the pandemic has impacted our ability to reach them.

 Let’s not be naive, the SDGs are and have always been GOALS.
 What was always needed and remains needed is for governments and the vast wealth and influence of the private sector to really step up.
 Unfortunately, here we are, less than 10 years away and very, very few countries have national policies to address the goals.
 News over the past few months does seem to indicate that more are working towards these changes now though.